 - Remove all breakables or move to a higher location

-- Get Gates and a pet playpen for the home (Puppies shouldn’t have free run of your home)
+- Get Gates and a pet playpen for the home from amazon (Puppies shouldn’t have free run of your home)

-They are just like babies, so hold them on the ride home to make them feel safe.
-Make sure to have some puppy toys and a blanket with you, the best thing really is to have the breeder give you a toy and blanket with the scent of the puppy’s Mother and littermates on it.
+Make sure to have some puppy toys and a blanket with you.
+The best thing really is to have the breeder give you a toy and blanket with the scent of the puppy’s Mother and littermates on it.

 Most good breeders will already know to do this.
-It can definitely help calm your pup having that familiar scent with them – Use in the car ride home and then at home in your puppy’s crate at night for sleeping.
+It can definitely help calm your pup by having that familiar scent with them – Use it on the car ride home and then at home in your puppy’s crate at night for sleeping.

 As soon as you arrive home, you need to do something important.

 Start a routine with your puppy and stick to it.